ty10ng/bitwarden_exporter/README.md

    ./run.sh [encrypt]
    ```

-   Add the `encrypt` argument to enable GPG encryption.
+   Add the `encrypt` argument to enable GPG encryption of the backup archive.

 ## Notifications
 - On successful completion, a message is sent to the configured Slack channel with details about the host and time of execution.